nbsdx/binja-ui-tweaks/README.md

 ## Known Bugs

 The BinaryNinja API does not expose the current view, or current function through the PythonAPI.
 You have to get them from a Plugin callback.
 These Tweaks operate independantly of the plugin system, but they need access to the current view and function.
 In order to solve this problem, we register a function plugin callback that is invoked (via a leaked QAction) when we need the current function or view.
 This is super hacky, and results in a lot of spam in the Log window (because everytime a plugin completes, it prints out the time it took to execute).

+Tweaks do not work with multiple tabs currently.
+For some reason, Qt (or PyQt) is causing the injected event filters to no longer trigger, which renders the tweaks non-responsive.
+It is not recommended that you open additional tabs when using these UI tweaks.

 # Suggestions